-Greater Manchester should redefine the potency of the arts and creativity and health from a medical to a social model, focusing on assets and potential, not deficit and ill health.
+Greater Manchester should reorientate the potency of the arts and creativity in health from a medical to a social model, focusing on assets and potential not deficits and ill health.
 The arts and culture are rarely a cure for illness, but they can prevent the onset of ill health and contribute to us living healthier, happier and fuller lives.
-Our plans should recognise the unique potential of culture and creativity to help us live well, positioning the arts at the heart of all future developments in the inequalities agenda.
+Our plans should recognise the unique potential of culture and creativity to helping us live well, positioning the arts at the heart of all future developments in the inequalities agenda.